ArdicMehmet/Portfolio/README.md

-This webpage is a portfolio site that I created for myself.
+Hello, This webpage is a portfolio site that I created for myself.

 It includes my CV, web projects, technical skills, and contact information.